camunda/camunda-docs/versioned_docs/version-8.3/apis-tools/operate-api/overview.md

 - Return `tenantId` field in response
 - Provide `tenantId` search parameter

-Review [the Operate API explorer][operate-api-explorer] for the exact request and response structure.
+Review [the Operate API Explorer][operate-api-explorer] for the exact request and response structure.

 ## Search